redsolution/django-generic-ratings/doc/handlers_api.rst

         Return all votes given to *instance* and filtered by any given *kwargs*.
         All the content objects related to returned votes are evaluated together with votes.

+    .. py:method:: get_votes_by(self, user, **kwargs)

+        Return all votes assigned by *user* to model instances handled by this handler, and filtered by any given *kwargs*.
+        All the content objects related to returned votes are evaluated together with votes.

     .. py:method:: get_score(self, instance, key)